-Power meters are not for everyone but if you’re serious about your cycling and have the time and money to dedicate to getting better using data, they could be exactly what you need.
+Power meters are not for everyone, but if you’re serious about cycling and have the time and money to dedicate to getting better using data, they could be exactly what you need.

 They are not a magic bullet that will turn you from a weekend cyclist into a pro in the space of a season.
 Instead, they are a data-driven tool that can revolutionize your training if you have the dedication to use them right.

-We are used to watching pros and hearing commentators say ‘they are riding to their wattage’ and that comes from power meters.
-Only with accurate, meaningful data that can be used in a structured way can you achieve your goals.
+We are used to watching pros and hearing commentators say ‘they are riding to their wattage,’ which comes from power meters.
+Only accurate, meaningful data can be used in a structured way to achieve your goals.

-Power meters aren’t just for pros though.
-Us mere mortals can use them too.
+Power meters aren’t just for pros, though.
+We mere mortals can use them too.

-Here are eight reasons why you might want to train with a power meter.
+Here are 8 reasons why you might want to train with a power meter.

 1. Get Accurate Training Data